Updated April 5th, 2020

 The main services streaming CD quality and/or Hi-Res music files are Amazon Music Unlimited HD, Qobuz and Tidal.
 To buy CD quality or Hi-Res music files, HDTracks and Qobuz are good places to start with although the latter lets you buy music tracks instead of whole albums only.
 As you can imagine, the higher the quality — whether real or perceived — the higher the price.

 If you are reading this, it is likely that you are at least considering getting some lossless, CD quality, music files and/or subscribing to a streaming service with such capabilities.
 That being said, the best is to try it for yourself and decide whether you can hear a difference.
-Now, in order to do so, you will need a decent pair of “Headphone” or “IEM (Earphones)” .
+Now, in order to do so, you will need a good (not decent) pair of “Headphone” or “IEM (Earphones)” .

 Headphone or In-EAR-Monitor (IEM)?